Physical Changes of Aging: Hearing Loss

 - Lip or speech reading and sign language.

-Hearing Loss if left untreated could lead to deafness and seniors who do not address their hearing loss put their lives at risk for example if a senior is unable to hear emergency warnings such as car horns or smoke alarms.
+Hearing loss, if left untreated, could lead to deafness, and seniors who do not address it put their lives at risk.
+For example, if a senior is unable to hear emergency warnings such as car horns or smoke alarms.

 It is advisable for seniors to have their hearing tested at least once a year to prevent avoidable injuries.